cariboufute/locale-route/readme.md

 For an example of LocaleRoute implementation, please check my [locale-route-example repo](https://github.com/cariboufute/locale-route-example).

-**This package is now on alpha stage.
+**This package is now on beta stage.
 It should be functional.
-Please check it but test it throughoutly before using it in production.**
+It just needs other programmers' feedback before having an "official" release.
+Please check it and test it before using it in production.**

 ## Change log